 I was having problems accessing my NAS until I installed Nautilus, and then it worked a dream.

 Why would anyone pick Dolphin or Thunar instead of Nautilus?

-[I will try to find testimonial(s) with more specifics --- and replace this one with those.]
+[I may try to find testimonial(s) with more specifics --- and replace this one with those.]

-Here are some guides from Nautilus aficionados who have installed Nautilus in non-Gnome environments (along with links to the web-page sources of these notes ) :
+Below are some guides from Nautilus 'aficionados' who have installed Nautilus in non-Gnome environments --- along with links to the web-page sources of these notes.

 I wanted to have the option of using Nautilus on XFCE, and this is how I did it.
 This applies to all non-Gnome environments. .....

 First install the usual way with: